 More Dog Breeds and Further Research

 The Scottish terrier is a unique dog breed with a punchy personality.
-Many dog owners have fallen in love with this breed and would never own any other type.
+Many dog owners have fallen in love with this breed and would never own any other type of dog.
 Whether it’s right for you depends on what you’re looking for in a pet.
 Do your research carefully to determine if the Scottie is the right dog for you.